Linux memory overcommit

 Linux is generous in terms of memory, it will almost never fail on requests from malloc(3) with friends.
 What does this mean in practice and how may it be a potential issue?

 In short, overcommit memory means that the system will give the application so much memory it's asking for, even if the physical memory is not available.
-How may this work?
+How does this work?
 Well, the requested memory comes with one small restriction; the application is given as much memory it demands if it not going to use it.
 Seriously?
 Yes, and it's pretty clever too.

 The main purpose is to optimize memory handling by avoid swapping out memory as much as possible.
 The application does not really need the memory before it's going to use it anyway (if it's going to be used it at all), and it is not unlikely that an other application has freed memory before the allocated memory is used.
 A swap has been avoided.